Gemello-Digitale-Bologna/URBIA/DEPLOYMENT-PLAN.md

 - Call Modal functions via Modal client: `executor.execute.remote(code)`
 - Handle Modal authentication via `modal.Secret` or env vars
 - Update artifact ingestion to use S3 keys instead of local paths

+### 1.8 Create new prompt

+- Update/create prompt for analyst agent informing him about the tools and the details of how he needs to execute code.

 ---